Reading Brewing Company: Reading Brewing Company

-Company Closure (1976-2019)
+Closure

 In 1976, the Reading Brewing Company ceased operations due to increasing pressure from larger macro brewers.
 The company's last day of operation was April 15, 1976.

+Subsequent brand ownership/licensing

+C. Schmidt & Sons

-Its brand and label were then purchased shortly afterwards by C. Schmidt & Sons.
+Following the closure of the Reading Brewing Company its brand and label were then purchased shortly afterwards by C. Schmidt & Sons.

 The brand changed hands several times until 1999, when it was again retired.

+Legacy Brewing

 In 2006, the label was revived by Legacy Brewing, which went on to produce original recipes from the revitalized brewery until 2009 when the label and its recipes were sold to Ruckus Brewing.

-Revival & Return (2019-Present)
+Sly Fox Brewing Company

-On July 10th, 2019, it was announced that Sly Fox Brewing Company out of Pottstown, Pennsylvania recently signed a licensing agreement to start brewing Reading Premium Beer.
+On July 10th, 2019, it was announced that Sly Fox Brewing Company out of Pottstown, Pennsylvania, recently signed a licensing agreement to start brewing Reading Premium Beer.
 Sly Fox will change the recipe, but only slightly, to “better suit our equipment but also make a better tasting liquid” according to Sly Fox managing partner John Giannopoulos.
 The new version of Reading Premium will be slightly cheaper than typical craft beer.

 This rendition of Reading Premium was first released during a special party at the Barley Mow Craft Beer House in West Reading during the annual Art on the Avenue on June 15th, 2019.

-Under Sly Fox, Reading Premium is packaged in draft as well as 16 ounce cans and sold throughout Pennsylvania.
+Under Sly Fox, Reading Premium is packaged in draft, with plans to sell it in 16 ounce cans.